-However, you cannot make it a recurrent operation, because you rent a DVD when you feel like it, not every week.
+However, you cannot make it a recurring operation, because you rent a DVD when you feel like it, not every week.
 The idea behind template operations is that it gives you a basic skeleton that can be quickly inserted in your operations list.

 Since Template operations are just another kind of operations, you can access them through the operations tab, using the dedicated option in menu:

-Creating a template is strictly equal to creating an operation, by defining its attributes.
+Creating a template is strictly equal to creating an operation by defining its attributes.
 Note that you can also create a template from an existing operation (bring up the contextual menu on an operation).
 In this case, the template will have the same attributes as the operation.